 4. The faculty member will submit the last six annual reviews, including teaching evaluations for faculty with teaching assignments, along with a current curriculum vitae and a summary of professional accomplishments.
 The faculty member is encouraged to submit a summary of professional objectives, a proposed professional development plan and any additional appropriate material.

 5. The six year review will be conducted by a school-wide faculty committee.
-The members of the committee shall include representatives of the school and/or department and will be appointed, on the basis of their objectivity and academic strength, by the dean in consultation with the tenured faculty in the school and/or department and the department chair/equivalent.
+The members of the committee shall include representatives of the school and/or department and will be appointed, on the basis of their objectivity and academic strength, by the dean in consultation with the tenured faculty in the school and/or department and the department chair/vice chair/division director or equivalent.

 6. The review process will take into account the statements of expectations and assignments from offer letters, letters of appointment and annual reviews, and will include review of the faculty member's professional responsibilities in teaching, research, service, patient care and/or administration.
 The committee must consider factors beyond the individual faculty member’s control that may have impacted performance.
 Further information may be requested at any step from the faculty member under review.
 During the review, the faculty member may meet with the review committee, according to the guidelines established by the individual schools.
 All of the material provided to the committee will be maintained in a confidential manner.

 7. The school-wide faculty committee will submit its recommendation on the review outcome in writing to the dean within a specified time, to be determined by the school.
-The dean will make a final determination on the outcome of the review, communicate such outcome in writing to the faculty member, his or her chair/equivalent, the Executive Vice President for Academic and Research Affairs and the President, and take appropriate action as described below.
+The dean will make a final determination on the outcome of the review, communicate such outcome in writing to the faculty member, his or her chair or equivalent, division director/vice chair if appropriate, the Chief Academic Officer (CAO), and take appropriate action as described below.

 a. exceeds expectations;